-- h.
+- i.
 Consider architectural geometries and techniques to reduce excessive visual bulk of tall buildings.
-(Diagram 7) - i.
+(Diagram 7) - j.
 The tallest building in the project should be located in the centre of the 900-block with at least one façade parallel with Yates Street.
 Remaining towers should decline in height from Quadra Street toward Cook Street.
-(Diagram 8) - j.
-Integrate roof-top mechanical, telecommunications, sustainability features etc. into the design of the building and its roof. - k.
+(Diagram 8) - k.
+Integrate roof-top mechanical, telecommunications, sustainability features etc. into the design of the building and its roof. - l.
 Where proposed underground structures are proximate to property lines along public rights-of-way and where these may compromise the health and survival of existing street-trees that are selected to be preserved, it is recommended that underground utilities and structures be located a distance away from the tree roots as determined by a qualified arborist and approved by the Director of Parks.
 If this is not possible, the proposed underground utilities, structure and excavation shall be appropriately configured and located so as not to interfere with the health and preservation of the trees.
-Such configurations shall be determined by a qualified arborist, designed by a qualified civil engineer and approved by the Director of Parks. - l.
+Such configurations shall be determined by a qualified arborist, designed by a qualified civil engineer and approved by the Director of Parks. - m.
 Anticipate and reduce negative impacts of solar reflectance, glare and wind on the microclimate.
 Use physical and/or digital modelling to test for negative wind impacts of proposed building massing.
-If required, determine mitigation strategies to be included in the design of the buildings and outdoor spaces, with special consideration to be given to excessive wind at public and private outdoor spaces, doorways and sidewalks.
+If mitigation is required, develop design strategies for the buildings and outdoor spaces at the Development Permit stage, with special consideration to be given to reduce the velocity of wind at public and private outdoor spaces, doorways and sidewalks.